 As the largest domain name provider, GoDaddy is a target for hackers.
 2.5 million brute force attacks are blocked every hour by the best encryption software on the market.

-Other security measures include: an uninterrupted power supply, first-class cooling systems, 24/7/365 network and CCTV monitoring and centers are always staffed so if anything does go wrong, they can quickly solve the problem.
+Other security measures include: an uninterrupted power supply, first-class cooling systems, a 24/7/365 network, and CCTV monitoring, and centers are always staffed so if anything does go wrong, they can quickly solve the problem.

 » iPage.
 4/5